 • Initial coverage period: Your share of each prescription is either a flat copayment (for example, $20) or a percentage of the drug’s cost (for example, 25 percent).
 Most plans have three or four levels (known as “tiers”) of copays, rising in price from the least expensive generic drugs through “preferred” brand-name drugs to “nonpreferred” brands and finally to specialty or high-cost drugs.

-• Coverage gap (“doughnut hole”): In 2013 you pay 47.5 percent of your plan’s price for brand-name and biologic drugs in the gap and 79 percent for generics.
+• Coverage gap (“doughnut hole”): In 2014 you pay 47.5 percent of your plan’s price for brand-name and biologic drugs in the gap and 72 percent for generics.
 The 52.5 percent discount for brand drugs is provided by their manufacturers; the rest of the discount for brand drugs and the 35 percent discount on generics is provided by the federal government.
-If your plan provides any coverage in the gap, these 52.5 percent or 21 percent discounts are applied to your remaining costs.
+If your plan provides any coverage in the gap, these discounts are applied to your remaining costs.

 • Catastrophic level of coverage: Your share of each prescription is about no more than 5 percent of the cost of the drug.
 You would also pay a different price if you receive Extra Help or have additional coverage from elsewhere (such as retiree drug benefits or assistance from a state pharmacy assistance program).

 Why does the same plan charge different copays for different drugs?

 Most plans arrange their charges in “tiers.”
 Typically, Tier 1 is the copay for low-cost generics, Tier 2 for medium-cost “preferred” brand-name drugs, Tier 3 for higher-cost “non-preferred” brand names, and Tier 4 for very expensive or rare drugs.
-But some plans use more than four tiers and some charge the same percentage price for all drugs.
+But some plans use more than four tiers and some use only one, charging the same percentage price for all drugs.
 All plans charge a percentage of the cost (typically 25 or 33 percent) for the most expensive drugs in the highest tier.